Monica Tranel: Early life and education

 Tranel was born in Big Horn, Wyoming, on May 4, 1966.
 She grew up across Montana, including in Miles City, Ashland, and Billings.
 She graduated from Billings Central Catholic High School, where she competed in basketball and track.

 In 1988, Tranel earned a Bachelor of Arts from Gonzaga University.
 In 1991, she earned her Juris Doctor from Rutgers University–Camden.

 Rowing

 In 1991, Tranel started rowing in competition.
 In 1993, Tranel won a bronze medal in women's coxed four at the World Rowing Championships.

-In 1994, she was rowing in the Fairmount Rowing Association.
+In 1994, Tranel was rowing in the Fairmount Rowing Association.
 She competed in the World Rowing Championships in Tampere, Finland, that year, where her team won gold.
-In 1995, Tranel won a silver media in women's coxed eights at the World Championships at the Royal Canadian Henley Rowing Course in Saint Catharines, Ontario.
+In 1995, Tranel won a silver medal in the women's eight at the World Championships at the Royal Canadian Henley Rowing Course in Saint Catharines, Ontario.

-She finished 4th in the women's eight at the 1996 Summer Olympics.
+Tranel finished fourth in the women's eight at the 1996 Summer Olympics.
 She also competed in the 2000 Summer Olympics, where she finished 12th in women's singles scull races.

 The University of Montana named one of their 40 ft four-seat competition boats "The Tranel" in her honor.

 In 2015, Tranel placed 23rd in the Head of the Charles Regatta in Cambridge, Massachusetts.